Can I use my Gmail address to send my marketing campaigns?

 What are the advantages and disadvantages of using a dedicated IP?

 Dedicated IPs are always a better option than Shared IPs.
-With dedicated IP addresses, you are solely responsible for the reputation of your IP address.
-Which means no other sender will impact your marketing campaign.
+With dedicated IP addresses, you are solely responsible for the reputation of your IP address, so no other sender can impact your marketing campaign.

 However, with dedicated IP addresses, you have to carefully warm up your IP address for the projected traffic and be consistent with the sending practice.